mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 ### Deploying UC VMs on iSCSI datastore

 - Setup a VM (to be protected by ECX) on *esxi1* and name it *VM1* for example.
-  The VM should be saved on the shared storage.
+  The VM should be deployed on the iSCSI datastore.

 ### Setting up vMA Cluster